top of page

 So you've finally gotten your new tattoo, how exciting!
 Now... how do you take care of it?

-Your artist probably gave you instructions immediately afterwards, and it is recommended to follow their instructions as the tattooer knows best.
-But, in the case they didn't, or you just need a refresher, look below for our top tips from the pros at Third Eye Tattoos.
+Your tattoo artist probably gave you instructions immediately afterward, and it is recommended to follow their instructions as the tattooer knows best.
+But, in case they didn't, or you need a refresher, look below for our top tips from the pros at Third Eye Tattoos.

-There are 2 main ways that tattoos heal - either the traditional "open" way, or with the use of an adhesive bandage, sometimes called a "second skin".
-We will go through steps for both healing processes down below.
+There are 2 main ways that tattoos heal - either the traditional "open healing" way or with the use of an adhesive bandage, sometimes called a "second skin".
+We will go through the steps for both healing processes down below.

 Adhesive Bandage Healing/"Second Skin"

 Once the bandage is in place, it is recommended you leave it on for 6-7 days.
-During this time, we strongly discourage you to engage in activity that will cause a lot of sweating.
-You should avoid working out or any activity that cause the muscles in the area of the tattoo and bandage to become flexed (i.e., if you got your bicep tattooed, avoid arm workouts until the bandage is removed).
-While it is acceptable to get the bandage wet while showering, it is important that the area is not submerged in water (i.e., no swimming, hot tubs, or baths).
+During this time, we strongly discourage you from engaging in activities that will cause a lot of sweating.
+You should avoid working out or any activity that causes the muscles in the area of the tattoo and bandage to become flexed (i.e., if you got your bicep tattooed, avoid arm workouts until the bandage is removed).
+While it is acceptable to get the bandage wet while showering, the area mustn't be submerged in water (i.e., no swimming, hot tubs, or baths).

 Occasionally, the tattoo may weep more than expected.
-In this case, you may notice pooling of inky coloured liquid underneath the bandage (some refer to this as an "ink sack").
-A small amount of liquid is usually normal, however, if you notice a large amount of liquid, it is strongly recommended to reach out to your artist for follow-up.
+In this case, you may notice a pooling of inky-colored liquid underneath the bandage (some refer to this as an "ink sack").
+A small amount of liquid is usually normal, however, if you notice a large amount of liquid, it is strongly recommended to reach out to your tattoo artist for follow-up.

 After showering, apply a small amount of mild, scent-free lotion, such as Lubriderm, or a tattoo-specific ointment.
 Apply the same lotion in the morning and evening for a few days.
 The area may be sensitive for up to 4 weeks, depending on the size of your tattoo, but the wound caused by the tattoo process should be mostly healed at this point.